Tinram/RND64/ReadMe.md

 ## Purpose

-Generate large files (4GB+, non-sparse) and large streams of random/fixed character data (200GB+) at fast generation rates (stream output on Linux: ~8.5GB/sec vanilla i3 desktop, ~4.6GB/sec AWS microinstance).
+Generate large files (4GB+, non-sparse) and large streams of random/fixed character data (200GB+) at fast generation rates (zero stream output on Linux: ~8.5GB/sec vanilla i3 desktop, ~4.6GB/sec AWS microinstance).

 *What's the point of lumps of junk?*
 Uses can be: file hashing, integrity tests, system stress testing, and network speed tests.

-A few Windows programs exist to create large files, and there are plenty of shell scripts using `dd` etc. I just needed something cross-platform with simple command-line options.
+A few Windows programs exist to create large files, and there are plenty of shell scripts using `dd`.
+I just needed something cross-platform with simple command-line options.

 ## OS Support